 You should now be logged into your My No-IP account.
 When you registered for a No-IP account a hostname should have been created automatically.
 You will use this to connect to your server.
 If you would like, you can create another hostname using the steps below.

-In order to add a hostname to your account you will want to click on “Dynamic DNS” and then the green “Add Hostname” button.
+In order to add a hostname to your account you will want to click on “Dynamic DNS” and then the green “Create Hostname” button.

-After the “Add Hostname” is clicked you will see the following screen pop up.
+After the “Create Hostname” is clicked you will see the following screen pop up.

-Finally, click on the green “Add Hostname” button.
+Finally, click on the green “Create Hostname” button.

 Step 5: Make Your Host Dynamic